snehalmundhe10/McDonalds-clone/README.md

 Implementation of McDonald's website in Spring MVC and Hibernate.
 Created user interfaces with JSP, JSTL and Bootstrap.

+### Technologies used:
+1. Used Bootstrap version 3.3.6 for the front-end development of the application.
+2. Used Spring, Hibernate and JPA to persist the models.
+3. Created login-control using Spring Security.
+4. Added CRUD functionality to the application.
+##### Technologies: Spring MVC, Hibernate, Spring Security, MySQL database.
+##### Tools: IntelliJ, MySQL workbench.

 ### Snapshots of the Project

 The home page of this web application looks as follows: